 Nobody wants blobs of paint seeping through to their side of the fence, so be mindful of your neighbours’ concerns (even if it’s your fence) and offer to paint their side of the fence in case any paint does end up on the wrong side of the fence.

 Yes, it’s a lot of hassle to paint more than you had planned, but it’s so worth it for a good relationship with your neighbours.

 How do you prepare a wooden fence for painting?

-If you have any bits of old plants growing up the fence you’ll also have to remove them.
+If you have any bits of old plants growing up the fence, you’ll also have to remove them.

-We had ivy stuck to the wooden fence panels that was super stubborn (yes, that huge furry worm is ivy).
+We had ivy stuck to the wooden fence panels that were super stubborn (yes, that huge furry worm is ivy).
 If you have a similar problem, you’ll have to sand away any bits of old plants and debris to ensure that the new paint will adhere to the wooden fence panels.

-We also had to make a couple of repairs to our fence as some of the boards were rotten and part of it was leaning into our neighbour’s garden!
+We also had to make a couple of repairs to our fence as some of the boards were rotten, and part of it was leaning into our neighbour’s garden!

 What is the best way to paint a fence without the paint seeping through?

 There are two main factors when it comes to painting a fence without the paint seeping through to the other side.

 Firstly, it’s vital to use the right kind of fence paint (more on that later), and secondly, the method you use to apply the paint is important, too.